ncatlab/nlab-content/pages/20400.md

 Note that the above equality rules make ($\Gamma \vdash t \Vdash T$) and ($\Gamma \vdash t \in T$) interderivable, as promised.

 We use a "subsumptive" rewrite rule as equality elimination.
-"Subsumptive" refers to the property that the proof of the type we rewrite in is unaffected.
+"Subsumptive" refers to the property that the realizer of the type we rewrite in is unaffected.
 The terminology "subsumptive" for this is new to CLF, although this is effectively the same equality elimination rule as in Nuprl.
 The terminology comes from "subsumptive" vs "coercive" implementations of subtyping.
 Note that formally, CLF has no typed judgmental equality.
-Semantically, it's an [[extensional type theory]], but the semantic equality judgment is implemented as the equality type.
+Semantically, it's an [[extensional type theory]], but the semantic equality judgment is implemented as the equality type, like in Nuprl.
 This is sound due to equality reflection.
 So this rule is semantically a consequence of equality reflection, equality substitution, and (typed) conversion.
 As with equality reflection, the proof of equality is irrelevant:

 $$\frac{\Gamma,x:A \vdash B\,type \qquad
 \Gamma \vdash p \Vdash a1 = a2 \in A \qquad